-Tom explores both sides of the wall conflict, not just in reference to the Mexican wall and the wall Trump wants to build the around Burning Man premises, but to a global trend of forting up.
+Tom explores both sides of the wall conflict, not just in reference to the Mexican wall and the wall Trump wants to build around the Burning Man premises, but to a global trend of forting up.
 In all, over 70 different countries have fortified their borders.
 Forting up also implies cyber-hunting, the proliferation of gated neighbourhoods and homes with security fences.
 David Frye points out “No invention in human history played a greater role than walls in creating and shaping civilization.”
 Not just a wall; a state of mind is built.
-"The division caused by the Mexican wall campaign reminds us of the Berlin Wall, and of a country divided by opposing ideas and unwillingness to compromise.”
+"The division caused by the Mexican wall campaign reminds us of the Berlin Wall (exactly 30 years ago), and of a country divided by opposing ideas and unwillingness to compromise.”

 A piñata is a temporary, fleeting object, made to lure, attract, then to be destroyed.
 In ancient cultures worldwide, piñatas represent hope and blind(folded) faith in higher powers.
 To survive the perilous journey, immigrants need blind faith and -often misplaced- trust.
 During periods of exclusion or social control, writing or drawing can powerfully undermine the forces that erected it and provoke a debate (f.e. the Berlin Wall).
 This concept fascinates the artist, raised in the unauthorized graffiti culture, now devoted to socially related installations and performances.
 Toms work exists through dialogue, referring to the audiences collective memory and allowing their primary reactions.
 Major themes in Toms work like vanity and decay -often with an unexpected, comical twist- are incited in ‘The Wall’.